pink-mist/sbotools/README.md

   * Rewrite sboremove from the ground up so it relies less on global state
   * Fix for parsing README with useradd/groupadd commands which span lines #57
   * Add --reinstall option to sboinstall #58
+  * Exit with error when sbosnap fails to sync with a repo #61
+  * Add version information to sbofind output #60

 * 2.3 - 2017-01-21
   * Bugfix for parsing .info files with \ among the separators #55